You are tuned to the most listened-to radio talk show in America, the most eagerly anticipated appointment radio program in America.

 He said, hopefully, destroy ISIS.

-What is this?
+What is this hopefully?

-The mission is to, and hopefully, hopefully we'll be peppered with good luck and uh good fortune, and hopefully we will defeat.
+The mission is to, and hopefully, hopefully we'll be peppered with good luck and good fortune, and hopefully we will defeat.

 I don't know.

-Uh it's it's uh it's crying shame all of this is.
+It's crying shame, all of this is.

 Anyway, President Obama lashed out against CEOs and business leaders who have cut hours at their places of business in response to the mandates of Obamacare, which forced them to provide insurance for employees who work more than 30 hours a week.

-Now, I know that that aspect of Obamacare is not news to you, because you are regular listeners here, but for those of you who who may be new and may have come to us from what we call the low information crowd, the aspect of Obamacare that this story is about is this.
+But for those of you who may be new and may have come to us from what we call the low information crowd, the aspect of Obamacare that this story is about is this.

 Obamacare, national health care, requires businesses to provide health insurance for employees who work more than 30 hours a week.

-So what's happening is that employers, because they can't afford this, they simply I mean, health insurance is getting more expensive for everybody, including bulk buyers, including people that buy a lot of policies for a lot of people, a big group.
+So what's happening is that employers, because they can't afford this, they simply, I mean, health insurance is getting more expensive for everybody, including bulk buyers, including people that buy a lot of policies for a lot of people, a big group.

-Health insurance costs are skyrocketing because Obamacare doesn't do one thing to lower their cost, because there's nothing in Obamacare that re-establishes an economic relationship between the consumer and the provider.
+Health insurance costs are skyrocketing because Obamacare doesn't do one thing to lower their cost because there's nothing in Obamacare that reestablishes an economic relationship between the consumer and the provider.

-In virtually everything else you buy, be it a car, be it a house, renting an apartment, television set, hotel rooms.
+In virtually everything else you buy, be it a car, be it a house, renting an apartment, television set, hotel rooms, those prices, those commodities, those units are priced at various price points so that anybody can afford one.

-You may not be able to afford a 100,000 car, but you might be able to afford a 40,000 car.
+You may not be able to afford a $100,000 car, but you might be able to afford a $40,000 car.

-The market takes care of providing you both your needs and wants, uh, usually at a price point that's within your ability to afford it.
+The market takes care of providing you both your needs and wants, usually at a price point that's within your ability to afford it.

-Whatever you Want to spend whatever you can afford to spend, there's a hotel room priced for you, but in health and health care, no such thing exists.
+Whatever you want to spend, whatever you can afford to spend, there's a hotel room priced for you.

 The patient's ability to pay is not a factor whatsoever in the cost of medical care.